Download this Document

-Support to the Prevention of Violent Extremism (PVE) in Kenya
+UNDP Support to Prevention of Violent Extremism n Kenya

 The impact and cost of insecurity resulting from violent extremism is enormous and is a risk to Kenya’s development agenda.
 The radicalization and violent extremist phenomena are disproportionately impacting youth and women from marginalized areas.
 Organized radicalised groups in the region have successfully capitalised the perceived or real economic deprivation, marginalization, poor governance, land issues, and poverty to radicalize and recruit the bulging youth population into violent extremist and terrorist acts.